Mental Health for America: An In-Depth Analysis

 Stigma and misunderstanding

-: Probably the greatest barriers to mental health care continue to be stigma.
+Cultural Stigma: Probably the greatest barriers to mental health care continue to be stigma.
 Given the fear of judgment or discrimination, many people do not seek help.
 Sometimes, the stigma is compounded by cultural factors and misinformation about mental health conditions.

-: Usually, a lack of understanding related to mental health issues keeps perpetuating stigma and thwarts effective intervention.
+Lack of Awareness: Usually, a lack of understanding related to mental health issues keeps perpetuating stigma and thwarts effective intervention.

 Fragmented Care System

+Integration with Primary Care: Most of the mental health services are fragmented from the primary healthcare services.
 Non-integration has often resulted in gaps in care and created a fragmented approach towards treatment that influences the overall health outcomes negatively.

 Socioeconomic Factors

-: Economic hardship has the propensity to cause devastation to mental health.
+Economic Barriers: Economic hardship has the propensity to cause devastation to mental health.
 Financial stress, lack of access to resources, and unemployment are major contributors to the prevalence of mental health disorders.
 Socioeconomic factors also play into the accessibility of quality care and support services.

 Improving Mental Health for America